difang-huang/difang-huang.github.io/index.md

 **Welcome to my homepage!**
 - My research focuses on behavioral and experimental economics and finance, with special interest in (1) the risk management of financial intermediation, and (2) human-algorithm interaction in decision-making.

-**Position**
+**Employment**
-- Assistant Professor, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, 2024-.
+- Assistant Professor, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, 2024 - .
-- Visiting Assistant Professor, Centre for Financial Innovation and Development, University of Hong Kong, 2025-.
+- Visiting Assistant Professor, Centre for Financial Innovation and Development, University of Hong Kong, 2025 - .
-- Research Assistant Professor, Faculty of Business and Economics, University of Hong Kong, 2022-2024.
+- Research Assistant Professor, Faculty of Business and Economics, University of Hong Kong, 2022 - 2024.

 **Representative Publications**